mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I created Zestful in 2019 and worked on it for a few months before writing it off as a failure.
 It attracted clients every few months for one-time bulk parses, but it never generated revenue consistently.

-2021 was a nice comeback year for Zestful.
+2021 was a gratifying comeback year for Zestful.
 Starting midyear, I began seeing revenue more regularly.
-New clients started building on top of Zestful, and old clients were increasing their usage.
+New clients began building on top of Zestful, and old clients increased their usage.
 It now consistently earns a few hundred dollars per month.
 In December, it broke $1k for the first time from pay-as-you-go users.

 {{<revenue-graph project="zestful">}}